6 Seasonal Index Mistakes You Don't Want to Make

 Lost Sales:

 The demand forecast does not include lost sales in the calculation.
-This lowers the seasonal index or moves the sales to different weeks.
+This omission lowers the seasonal index or moves the sales to different weeks.

 Moving holidays:

 Your Seasonal Indexes rely on sales occurring in the same week every year.
 When Easter shifts several weeks from year to year, the index becomes averaged over several years or tries to match last year.
-Either way, you end up with product coming in too early or too late.
+Either way, you end up with products coming in too early or too late.

 Changing weather patterns: